GETTING A STUDENT PERMIT

 The drawbacks of a Student Permit are pretty clear too:

-- Not all trainees 100% need one (it’s effectively optional)
+- Not all trainees 100% need one (only on ‘extended’ course options)

 - There is a lot of paperwork to complete well before you start your course